xrdocs-staging/8000/_blogs/cisco-8608-architecture.md

 {: .text-center}

 **86-MPA-4FH-M**
-86-MPA-4FH-M can be inserted into any slot (slots 0 to7) of the chassis without any restriction.
+86-MPA-4FH-M can be inserted into any slot (slots 0 to 7) of the chassis without any restriction.
 This MPA is a pluggable card that provides 4 interface ports for a maximum total bandwidth of 1.6 Tbps and can support up to:
 - 4 ports of QSFP-DD 400 GbE modules

 **Note**: No restriction in term of power or cooling for 400G ZR/ZR+/Bright ZR+